hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-28-violette-multistage.md

 1. Spend your time wisely, don't look for info outside the Q&A page.
 2. Click on the *stage* button[^3].
-3. Review the names of generated stages.
+3. Review the name of the stages in the same order in which they were generated.
-3. Iteratively click on any of the stages generated (in any order) to introduce a subset of the given Java code example’s behavior.
+3. Iteratively click on any of the generated code stages (in any order) to introduce a subset of the given Java code example’s behavior.
-4. Review the introduced subset of the given Java code example’s behavior to make sure you understand what it is actually doing.
+4. Review the introduced subset of behavior to make sure you understand what it is actually doing.

 # THE TASK